- Acupuncture- Initial 90 min. $110

 - Acutonics- 60 min. $100

-Cash or cheque are the accepted forms of payment.
+Cash, cheque or credit card are the accepted forms of payment.

 Please check your Extended Medical Plan to see if you are covered for Acupuncture.